Immune Stimulating Naturopathic Cancer Therapies

 When first beginning therapy, mistletoe activates the innate/nonspecific immune system.

 Continued use of mistletoe stimulates the adaptive immune response and pushes the immune system towards a Th1 response which results in the induction of cytotoxic T cells and memory T cells.
 This may result in long-term immune stimulating effects towards cancer.

 The main immune stimulating effect of mistletoe has been found to be stimulation of peripheral blood mononuclear cells (PBMC’s).
 It also increases the number and function of natural killer cells.
 Furthermore, it stimulates the production of hematopoietic progenitor cells.

 Over time, mistletoe has been found to train the adaptive immune response and increase levels of CD4+ T lymphocytes.

 Mistletoe has also been found to protect immune cells from the cytotoxic effects of chemotherapy.
 Subsequent injections have been found to increase the levels of T-lymphocytes.

 Studies have found that over time, the body may become desensitized to the effects of mistletoe therapy and increasingly higher doses are needed to provide the same benefit.

 At Naturopathic Specialists, we have developed a protocol which maximizes the immune response from mistletoe while minimizing the need to continually increase to higher doses.
-For more information about mistletoe therapy, click here, or shedule a consultation with one of our physicians.

 This often allows us to formulate complex botanical formulas that address multiple needs at once.
 Botanicals can impact the immune system in multiple different ways.
 For instance, they can: